Outage Performance of Uplink Rate Splitting Multiple Access with Randomly Deployed Users: Scheduling Schemes and Power Allocation Strategies

 Let $\mathcal{U}_k=F_k(x|r_k)$.
-Since the user's channel gain is a random variable, $\mathcal{U}_k$ is a random variable as well.
-According to \cite{2015-Jin-Fundamental_limits_CDF}, $\mathcal{U}_k$ is uniformly distributed in $[0, 1]$.
+Since the user's channel gain is a random variable, $\mathcal{U}_k$ is a random variable as well, and it is uniformly distributed in $[0, 1]$ \cite{2015-Jin-Fundamental_limits_CDF}.
 Moreover, since all users' channels are assumed to be independent of each other, every user has the same probability to have the largest CDF value and hence the scheduling fairness can be guaranteed\cite{2005_Park_packet_CDF,2015-Jin-Fundamental_limits_CDF}.

-The joint CDF of the two users' channel gains in CUS scheme is given in the following lemma.
+In practical applications, assuming the BS sends pilot signals at the beginning of each time slot.
+In time division duplexing mode, each user can estimate its channel gains by measuring these pilot signals \cite{2017_Choi_ALOHA}.
+By applying non-parametric CDF based scheduling (NPCS) or parametric CDF based scheduling (PCS) algorithm \cite{2014_Nguyen_TSP_Leaning_methods}, each user can estimate its CDF based on the estimation of its channel gains \cite{2015-Jin-Fundamental_limits_CDF}.
+If one user wants to transmit data at a specific time slot, it will estimate the instantaneous channel gain at the beginning of that time slot, and then obtain the corresponding CDF value by substituting the estimated result into its CDF.
+But employing distributed contention control strategy \cite{2006_Bletsas_network_path_selection}, the users with the largest CDF values can be admitted.
+The joint CDF of the admitted two users' channel gains in CUS scheme is given in the following lemma.

 \textit{Lemma 1:} Let random variables $X$ and $Y$ denote the channel gains of users with the largest and the second-largest CDF values, respectively.
 Then, the joint CDF of $X$ and $Y$ in CUS scheme can be approximated as the following 4 cases.